wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ---

 OpenID Auth is a protocol that allows you to log into applications with the help of credentials, provided by an OpenID provider.
-Authenticated IDs of users let them use multiple applications without creating a separate account and password for each.
+Authenticated user IDs allow to use multiple applications without creating a separate account and password for each.
 Well-known OpenID providers are Google, Okta, AuthO and so on.

 ### Example

 Twitter is a well-known social media application that uses OpenID authentication.
-As soon as you try to login, you are provided with few identity providers like Google and Apple.
-You can then choose a desired identity provider to log into Twitter.
+You can select one of the identity providers like Google and Apple to log in.

 ## Why OpenID Authentication